- Giving notice to the council

 - Drainage from the building/site will be sealed

 - How the site will be secured following completion

-Anyone who intends to demolish a building or a part of a building, whether the owner or the demolition contractor, must serve the above mentioned notice on the Council's Building Control Department informing of their intentions before demolition work starts.
-Demolition may not commence until the Council has given permission or a period of six weeks has elapsed.
-Please note that there is a charge of £180.00 to register the intended demolition with this Authority, and an invoice will be issued following receipt of your notification.
+Anyone who intends to demolish a building or a part of a building, whether the owner or the demolition contractor, must serve the above-mentioned notice on the council's Building Control Department informing of their intentions before demolition work starts.
+Demolition may not commence until the council has given permission or a period of 6 weeks has elapsed.
+Please note that there is a charge of £285 (no VAT) to register the intended demolition with this Authority, and an invoice will be issued following receipt of your notification.

 The only exceptions for serving a demolition notice are for buildings as follows: